haskellweekly/haskellweekly/data/newsletter/issue-181.markdown

   > A morphism, the basic building block of every category, is like a defective isomorphism.
 It maps the initial state to the final state, but it provides no guarantees that you can recover the original.

 - [Functors, Vectors, and Quantum Circuits](http://www.philipzucker.com/functors-and-vectors/) by Philip Zucker
-  > There are certain analogies between Haskell Functors and Vectors that corresponds to a style of computational vector mathematics that I think is pretty cool and don’t see talked about much.
+  > There are certain analogies between Haskell Functors and Vectors that corresponds to a style of computational vector mathematics that I think is pretty cool and don't see talked about much.

 - [Most functional compiler](https://www.ioccc.org/2019/lynn/hint.html) by Ben Lynn
   > A Haskell compiler.
 Supports a subset of Haskell more than large enough to self-host.
 Like GHC with custom language extensions.